CFC and SF6

 Bottles and caps will be provided by the Tritium laboratory upon request if the client pays for shipping.

 If the client wishes to purchase their own bottles what is needed are 500 ml (16 oz) boston round clear glass with a cap size of 28-400.
 Bottles can be obtained from many different sources that supply glass containers.
-Frequently bottles will come with caps, however do not use the caps provided.

 Filling procedure